2023 Best Linguistics & Literature Schools

 The average amount in student loans that comparative literature majors at UIUC take out is $14,170.

-Brown University did quite well in this year’s ranking of the best schools for linguistics and comparative literature students.
-It came in at #19 on the list.
+Brown University came in at #19 in this year’s edition of the Best Linguistics & Literature Schools ranking.
 Brown is a large private not-for-profit school located in the medium-sized city of Providence.

 With a ranking of #20, George Mason University did quite well on this year’s best schools for linguistics and comparative literature students.
 GMU is a very large public school located in the large suburb of Fairfax.